Daraan/LunaticAI-Driver-for-CARLA-Simulator/docs/Classes.md

 ## carla_originals

-This package contains (mostly) unmodified classes extracted from [examples provided by CARLA](https://github.com/carla-simulator/carla/tree/dev/PythonAPI/examples){.external-icon}
+This package contains (mostly) unmodified classes extracted from [examples provided by CARLA](https://github.com/carla-simulator/carla/tree/dev/PythonAPI/examples){.external-icon}.
+The classes have are imported into this package.

 ## Driver, Vehicle, VehicleSpawner